-The QFP adapter is a board assembly to adapt ribbon cables of the emulator to the QFP socket/adapter on the target system.
+The QFP adapter HP 64784D is a board assembly to adapt ribbon cables of the emulator to the QFP socket/adapter on the target system.
 The QFP adapter can be used only for target systems operated with 5V power supply.
-The emulator can emulate the following processors with the QFP adapter.
+The PGA adapter is a board assembly to adapt ribbon cables of the emulator to the QFP cable.
+The PGA adapter can be used for all emulation processors.
+There are two types of the PGA adapters.
+One is HP 64784E for target systems with 5V power supply.
+Another is HP 64797B for target systems with low voltage power supply.